danbev/learning-iot/README.md

 ### Semi-conductors
 These have properties that are in between conductors and insulators, hence the name semi-conductors.
-If a semi-conductor is exposed to head this can improve it conductivity.
+If a semi-conductor is exposed to heat this can improve it conductivity.
 But there is another way to improve the conducitivty of a semi- conductor which is to add impurities to it (called doping).